The Basics of a Last Will and Testament

 In Washington, two (2) witnesses are required for a valid Will.

-Washington law, like the law of most, but not all, other states provides for what is known as a "self-proving" Will - in other words, a Will that the Probate Court will accept at the testator's death without having the witnesses come to Court and testify as to the truth of their attestation.
-In order for a Will to be "self-proving," the witnesses must sign either a Declaration (also called a Certification) under Penalty of Perjury stating that the statements that they would have otherwise made in an Attestation Clause are true, or the witnesses can sign a notarized Affidavit.
+Washington law, like the law of most other states, provides for what is known as a “self-proving” Will - in other words, a Will that the Probate Court will accept at the testator’s death without having the witnesses come to Court and testify as to the truth of their attestation.
+In order for a Will to be “self-proving,” the witnesses must sign either a Declaration (also called a Certification) under Penalty of Perjury stating that the statements that they would have otherwise made in an Attestation Clause are true, or the witnesses can sign a notarized Affidavit.
 Only the State of Louisiana requires that a Will be notarized.
 In all other states, notarization is not required but it is recommended.
 If the Will is ruled invalid in probate, then inheritance will occur under the laws of intestacy as if a Will were never executed.